-Now in its second generation, the Dodge Durango is a three-row unibody SUV that shares its platform with the Jeep Grand Cherokee and the last generation of the Mercedes-Benz M-Class.
+Now in its third generation, the Dodge Durango is a three-row unibody SUV that shares its platform with the Jeep Grand Cherokee and the last generation of the Mercedes-Benz M-Class.
 It stretches 202.1 inches long, 75.8 inches wide and 70.9 inches tall.

 Up front, the Durango wears Dodge's signature crosshair grille and each trim level features its own mesh texture.
 The grille is slanted, giving the SUV an aggressive look that it shares with other members of the Dodge lineup and the Ram pickup family.